4 Easy DIY Tips for a Draught Proof Front Door

 To help create neat, straight lines, and to prevent excess sealant from spreading onto paintwork, apply masking tape to both sides of the gap you intend to seal.
 This will also act as a guide when applying the sealant.

-Insert the sealant cartridge into the gun (also known as a caulking gun).
-Cut the nozzle of the cartridge at a 45-degree angle, making sure the nozzle opening is large enough for sealant to flow, but not so wide that the sealant is unable to properly fill the gap.
+Cut the tube nozzle at a 45-degree angle, making sure the nozzle opening is large enough for sealant to flow, but not so wide that the sealant is unable to properly fill the gap.

 Step 4: Apply the sealant